 Old Jaffa is one of the best places to visit in Tel Aviv.
-Today, Old Jaffa is part of Tel Aviv, but was once an independent city.
+Today, it is part of Tel Aviv, but it was once an independent city.
 The Jewish people of Jaffa were the ones who established Tel Aviv in 1909.
 There are many things you can do in Old Jaffa.
-You can walk around charming alleys, view beautiful views of the sea and the city, learn some history, and check the Flea Market.
-In this post, I’ll give you a short overview of Jaffa’s history and also suggest you a short route you can take through the main sites of Old Jaffa.
+You can walk around charming alleys, view beautiful sea and city views, learn some history, and check out the Flea Market.
+In this post, I’ll give you a short overview of Jaffa’s history and suggest a short route you can take through the main sites of Old Jaffa.

-Jaffa (or Yafo in Hebrew) has a longtime history.
+Jaffa (or Yafo in Hebrew) has a long history.
 The earliest evidence of settlement in the area is from the Bronze Age, the 18th century BCE.
-Because it is situated on the coastline, it was an important Egyptian city.
+It was an important Egyptian city because of its proximity to the coastline.
 They used it as a port city for transporting their merchandise.

 Jaffa is one of the most ancient port cities in the world.
 Many Biblical stories are connected to Jaffa’s port.
-The most famous is the story of Jonah, the prophet who wanted to escape God’s mission, got on a boat in Jaffa’s port, and sailed away.
-His boat got caught in a storm and he was swallowed by a “big fish,” probably a whale.
-After 3 days, he got out of it whole.
+The most famous is the story of Jonah, the prophet who tried to escape God’s mission, got on a boat in Jaffa Port, and sailed away.
+His ship got caught in a storm, and he was swallowed by a “big fish,” probably a whale.
+After 3 days, he got out of it alive to tell the tale.

 Another story mentioned in the Bible tells us about King Solomon, who imported the Cedars of Lebanon through Jaffa Port.
-Those cedars were intended for the building of the Holy Temple in Jerusalem.
+Those cedars were used to build the Holy Temple in Jerusalem.

-Many years later, Jaffa was destructed by the Mamluks sometime in the 13th century.
-Afterward, in the Ottoman period, the city was built again and Zahir al-Umar, the autonomous Arab ruler of Northern Palestine, built a wall around it.
+Many years later, Jaffa was destroyed by the Mamluks sometime in the 13th century.
+Afterward, in the Ottoman period, the city was built again.
+Zahir al-Umar, the autonomous Arab ruler of Northern Palestine, built a wall around it.
 Then, Napoleon came in 1799 and destroyed the city again.
 It was rebuilt in the early 19th century by the Ottoman governor of Jaffa, “Abu Nabbut.”
 This time, it remained standing until today.

-I always like to start my visit to Old Jaffa at the Clock Square (in Hebrew: “Kikar HaSha’on”, “כיכר השעון”).
+I always like to start my visit in Old Jaffa at the Clock Square (in Hebrew: “Kikar HaSha’on,” “כיכר השעון”).
 The clocktower (1) is one of the symbols of Old Jaffa.
 It was built around 1903-4 in honor of Abdul Hamid II, who celebrated 25 years of reign over the Ottoman Empire in 1900.
-This clocktower was one of over 100, which were built for this special occasion.
-Six clocktowers were built in the Land of Israel: in Jaffa, Jerusalem, Acre, Haifa, Nablus, and Safed.
+This clock tower was one of over 100 built for this special occasion.
+Six clock towers were built in the Land of Israel, in Jaffa, Jerusalem, Acre, Haifa, Nablus, and Safed.

-To the east of Clock Square, you can see a beautiful detached white facade.
-This is the restoration of the Turkish governor’s building, which was destroyed in 1938 by the Jewish paramilitary organization, Lehi.
+You can see a beautiful detached white facade to the east of Clock Square.
+This is the restoration of the Turkish governor’s building, which was destroyed in 1938 by the Jewish paramilitary organization, the Lehi.

 To the west of the square is the Qishle, the Ottoman jail, which turned after 1948 into the regional headquarters of the Israeli police.
 Today, it is a boutique hotel called The Setai.